directus/directus/docs/guides/sdk/types.md

 There are currently 3 literal types that can be applied.
-The first 2 are both used to apply the `count(field)` [array function](/reference/query.html#array-functions) in the `filter`/`field` auto-complete suggestions, these are the `'json'` and `'csv'` string literal type.
-There is also the `'datetime'` string literal type which is used to apply all [datetime functions](/reference/query.html#datetime-functions) in the `filter`/`field` auto-complete suggestions.
+The first 2 are both used to apply the `count(field)` [array function](/reference/query.html#array-functions) in the `filter`/`field` auto-complete suggestions, these are the `'json'` and `'csv'` string literal types.
+The `'datetime'` string literal type which is used to apply all [datetime functions](/reference/query.html#datetime-functions) in the `filter`/`field` auto-complete suggestions.

 ```ts